 The first officer on the scene in a March 2011 fatal head-on crash on Highway 17 said he was "flabbergasted" that other officers arrested a Pembroke dentist so quickly after arriving at the scene, a court heard Tuesday.

 OPP Const.
-David Dunfield was the first officer to arrive at the March 2011 crash that killed 50-year-old Brian Casey of Ottawa.
+David Dunfield was the first officer to arrive at the March 2011 crash that killed 50-year-old Bryan Casey of Ottawa.

 Pembroke dentist Dr. Christy Natsis is charged with impaired driving causing death, dangerous driving causing death and exceeding the legal blood-alcohol limit in the crash.

 Natsis has pleaded not guilty to all three charges.

 Dunfield said Natsis appeared intoxicated.
 But he said he was still surprised when fellow officers arrested her at the scene without consulting with him.

 Defence lawyer Michael Edelson also questioned police over a call Natsis made to a lawyer while in the bathroom at the Arnprior hospital.